BitScout/podarchiver/README.md

 ```
 feeds:
     # Just a name for displaying purposes, for example in the console output
     Tagesschau:
         # Optional, set to true to skip this feed.
 Useful to still keep the config.
         disabled: false

         # Mandatory, the URL of the podcast feed
         feed_url: https://www.tagesschau.de/export/video-podcast/webxl/tagesschau_https/

         # Mandatory, directory within the target_dir to which the episodes will be saved
         directory_name: tagesschau

         # Optional, first parameter for PHP's preg_replace to change the file name on disk
         # You can test your own on https://www.phpliveregex.com/#tab-preg-replace
         filename_regexp: /TV\-(\d{4})(\d{2})(\d{2})\-\d{4}\-\d{4}\.webxl\.h264\.(.*)/

         # Optional, second parameter for PHP's preg_replace to change the file name on disk.
-		# This may also include subdirectories, such as the episode year in this example:
+        # This may also include subdirectories, such as the episode year in this example.
+        # You can also use the following variables to insert the publication date & time:
+        # `{Y}`, `{m}`, `{d}`, `{H}`, `{i}`, `{s}` and `{title}` for the episode title.
         filename_output: $1/Tagesschau_$1-$2-$3_webxl.$4
 ```